CAN A WEBSITE IMPACT ON YOUR FIRM’S VALUE?

 Paul made an interesting comment regarding the value of staff, “If you had a staff member who brings in $100k of new business every year you would do everything to retain and reward their services.
 Typically, these rainmakers end up leaving the firm, take a parcel of clients with them and set up in competition using all your IP.
 Our website is effectively a rainmaker that works 24/7 365 days a year and doesn’t take annual leave.
 The cost is irrelevant as we get a huge return on our investment”.

-There are plenty of sceptical accountants who have ‘invested’ in non-performing brochure style websites and it’s no surprise to find they can’t get their head around the website performance of firms like SBG Accountants.
-But they aren’t Robinson Crusoe.
-We have other members of the Accountants Accelerator Group who are generating up to 20 leads a week off their website.
-Some of the leads are for individual tax returns that aren’t the target market but Paul says, “New clients are the lifeblood of the firm and they energise the work place and the team.
+There are plenty of sceptical accountants who have ‘invested’ in non-performing brochure style websites and it’s no surprise to find they can’t get their head around a high performing site.
+Linda McGowan is another member of the Accountants Accelerator Group who is generating up to 10 leads a week off her website.
+Some of the leads are for individual tax returns that aren’t her target market but Linda says, “New clients are the lifeblood of the firm and they energise the work place and the team.
 We are fortunate because we don’t take on every prospect and refer some of the smaller clients to another member of the group who is at a different stage of their business life cycle.”

 More Reading on this topic: